Engee documentation

 print_individuals (generic function with 1 method)

-In the example folder there is a GEDCOM file example.ged with an example of personal data of one family.
-Let's pass the path to this file to the GEDCOM reading function and then print the obtained data.
+The example folder contains the GEDCOM file. example.ged with an example of the personal data of one family.
+We will pass the path to this file to the GEDCOM reader function, and then print the received data.

 In [ ]: